What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 They are often categorized into two types:

-• Federal Student Loans: Federal student loans are loans offered by the U.S. Department of Education.
-These loans usually have lower interest rates and more flexible repayment options.
-It includes: Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.
+• Federal Student Loans: Federal student loans are offered by the U.S. Department of Education.
+They usually have lower interest rates and more flexible repayment options.
+These loans include Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.

 • Private Student Loans: Banks, credit associations, and other monetary foundations give private student loans.
 The public authority does not finance these advances and has higher loan costs than government credits.
 Private loans might require a credit check and may have variable terms and reimbursement choices relying upon the moneylender.